JaapHinke/iottum/push-api/index.md

 Data events originating from an occupancy sensor specifically contain:
 * `occupied`
-   a _boolean_ representing whether the workspace is occupied
+   a _boolean_ representing whether the workplace is occupied
 * `reserved`
-   a _boolean_ representing whether the workspace is reserved by an end user
+   a _boolean_ representing whether the workplace is reserved by an end user

 These events occur whenever an occupancy sensor detects a change from not occupied to occupied, or vice versa.